andreology/Party/README.md

 # Party
-Java Application to solve "Party" problem using a dynamic programming programming approach.
+Java Application to solve "Party" problem for any size N, using a dynamic programming approach.

 Alice wants to throw a party and is deciding whom to call.
 She has N people to choose from, and she has made up a list of which pairs of these people know each